 First, let’s clarify how we as New Testament believers should relate to the Old Testament (OT) scriptures.
 The OT is the word of God and should be approached as having authority equal to the New Testament.
 It’s a mistake to discount something the Bible says just because it’s found in the OT.
 However, within the OT is a portion of scripture known as the Mosaic Law.
 These are the laws given through Moses to the nation of Israel after God delivered them from Egypt and called them into covenant with Himself.
 The Mosaic Law contains comprehensive ordinances that governed how the Israelites were supposed to approach God, and how they were to approach everyday life; addressing such things as what kind of foods they were allowed to eat, what kind of cloth their clothes could be made of 2, and even addressing personal grooming, telling men how to trim their hair and their beards 3.
 These laws are communicated in the books of Exodus, Leviticus, and Numbers, and reviewed again in Deuteronomy.
 The Mosaic Law was specific to the Mosaic Covenant, which came to an end when God instituted the New Covenant 4.
 While there are valuable principles we can glean from the Mosaic Law, the New Testament is clear that we are not under the law 5.

 All of that leads to this important point; although scripture reveals a couple of instances of tithing prior to the Mosaic Law (more on that later) it wasn’t until the introduction of the law that tithing was instituted as a commandment to be observed by all of God’s people.
 The first scriptures that establish tithing as a requirement are found in Leviticus 27:30-32, prior to this there are no scriptures that require people to tithe.
-So, to be clear, the commandments that establish tithing as a requirement, are found only within the Mosaic law, and this is verified in the New Testament.
+And while there are later OT passages outside of the Mosaic Law that address tithing, such as Nehemiah 12:44 ESV, On that day men were appointed over the storerooms, the contributions, the firstfruits, and the tithes, to gather into them the portions required by the Law, these were written while the Mosaic Covenant was still in effect, therefore the writers are calling the people to obey what was previously established in the Mosaic Law.
+So, to be clear, the commandments that establish tithing as a requirement, are found only within the Mosaic law, and this is verified by New Testament scripture.
 Hebrews 7:5 says “those descendants of Levi who receive the priestly office have a commandment in the law to take tithes from the people”.
-While there are later OT passages that address tithing, these were written while the Mosaic Covenant was still in effect, therefore the writers are merely reminding the people of what was previously established by the Mosaic Law.

 Regarding tithing prior to the Mosaic Law, there are two instances, one involving Abraham, and the other Jacob.
 The instance of Abraham is seen in Genesis 14:17-20 when Abraham gave a tenth of the spoils to Melchizedek after defeating a number of kings in battle.
 There’s no indication that Abraham tithed on a regular basis.
 This instance appears in scripture as a one-time event.